 - Grade 2: Ligaments are partially torn.
-This injury may require wearing a splint or a cast for 5 to 6 weeks.
+This injury may require wearing a splint or a cast for several weeks.

-- Grade 3: Ligaments are completely torn.
+- Grade 3: Ligaments are completely torn, and your joints are unstable.
 This is a severe injury that may require surgery.

 Injuries that are not treated properly can lead to long-term weakness, pain, or arthritis.

 An x-ray may also show if the ligament has pulled off a piece of bone.
 This is called an avulsion fracture.